seonghokLao/covid-identifier-for-ct-scans/README.md

 b) When the Beta_1 becomes smaller, the optimal validation accuracy will decrease, while the validation loss will be larger than the original data.
 c) When the Beta_2 becomes smaller, the optimal validation loss will increase and the optimal validation accuracy will decrease.

-We conclude that in order to get the optimal validation result, we need to minimize our learning rate while keeping Beta_1 and Beta_2 as close to 1 as possible.
+We conclude that in order to get the optimal validation result, we need to minimize our learning rate because it can allow the model to learn a more optimal set of weights, and keep Beta_1 and Beta_2 as close to 1 as possible since they are multiplied by themselves during training.
+Besides, we also need to make sure that Beta_1 and Beta_2 are not below 0.5, as it will result in drastic decreases of validation as the number of training steps increases.

 ##### Visualization:
 ![model loss](./assets/densenet_model_accuracy.png)![image info](./assets/densenet_model_loss.png)